nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - Upon successful execution of the command, the scheduled appointment details will be updated in the **Contacts list**.
 The appointment details will also be updated in the **Appointments list**.

 <div markdown="span" class="alert alert-primary">:information_source:
-If there is an existing appointment with the person when command is executed, you can replace it with a new appointment by **clicking confirm** or **pressing the enter key** when prompt is given.
+If there is an existing appointment with the person when the command is executed, you can replace it with a new appointment by **clicking confirm** or **pressing the enter key** when the prompt is given.
 </div>

   ![schedule prompt](images/schedulePrompt.png)